buildbot/buildbot/master/docs/manual/new-style-steps.rst

 Removed Methods
 +++++++++++++++

-Similarly, the :py:class:`~buildbot.process.buildstep.LoggingBuildStep` ``createSummary`` method has been removed, as its ``log`` argument was an instance of a class that is no longer present.
-Instead, process logs in the ``evaluateCommand`` method using the Data API, or implement a log observer.

-:py:class:`~buildbot.process.buildstep.LoggingBuildStep`'s undocumented ``setStatus`` method has also been removed.
-Again, set the status in ``evaluateCommand`` if the default implementation is inadequate.

 The ``self.step_status.setText`` and ``setText2`` methods have been removed.
 Replace them with asynchronous calls to ``self.setStatusStrings``.

 Support for statistics has been moved to the ``BuildStep`` and ``Build`` objects.
 Calls to ``self.step_status.setStatistic`` should be rewritten as ``self.setStatistic``.

-The ``log_eval_func`` method of :bb:step:`ShellCommand` has been removed.
-Instead, users should override the :py:meth:`~buildbot.process.buildstep.LoggingBuildStep.evaluateCommand` method.